andmikey/Pashto-OCR/README.md

 - Decide on an architecture
 - Train models for all those architectures <- aim to get this running by Saturday
 - Test the performance of Tesseract + the trained models on the test data

+Problem encountered: always trains to zero accuracy.
+Suspect might be issue with character dictionary?